-The debate about development schedules does not necessarily end when the contract is executed, because the agreement may incorporate the right for the sub-franchisor to renew or extend the contract upon its expiration.3 There is one school of thought that holds that the master franchise agreement should be a long-term arrangement where the subfranchisor, provided it is not in default under the development schedule, has unlimited rights of renewal.
+The debate about development schedules does not necessarily end when the contract is executed, because the agreement may incorporate the right for the sub-franchisor to renew or extend the contract upon its expiration.3 There is one school of thought that holds that the master franchise agreement should be a long-term arrangement where the sub-franchisor, provided it is not in default under the development schedule, has unlimited rights of renewal.
 There are also situations in which what may be terminated is the right to develop new units.
-In such cases the master franchise agreements until these come to an end.
+In such cases the master franchise agreement would remain in effect as regards the existing unit franchise agreements until these come to an end.
 Alternatively, the sub-franchisor might loose the exclusive right to develop new units.